Ableton Live: The Ultimate Overview for Producers

 In fact, many insist that they’re so good you’ll never need to reach for expensive third-party plugins.

-Ableton 11 features a large collection of stunning synths and samplers, but here’s an introduction to some highlights.
+Ableton Live features a large collection of stunning synths and samplers, but here’s an introduction to some highlights.

 Simpler

-Simpler is one of the best-loved effects in Ableton.
+Simpler is one of the best-loved instruments in Live.
 It’s a deceptively simple sampler that puts the most inspiring sound design features up front.

-Just drop any piece of audio directly into the effect and start chopping it up!
+Just drop any piece of audio directly into the instrument and start chopping it up!

 Operator